Remote Flow

 21, 22, 23, 24, 25

-The Relying Party provides to the Wallet Instance a redirect URI with a response code to be used by the Wallet Instance to finalize the authentication.
+The Relying Party provides to the Wallet Instance the response about the presentation, which informs the User.

-The User is informed by the Wallet Instance that the Autentication succeded, then the protected resource is made available to the User.
+The user-agent is redirected to the redirect URI to continue the navigation with the protected resource made available to the User.

 Request URI with HTTP POST